gipritchard/Space-Debris/Space Debris Taskforce.md

 During initial game set up, do not flip any malfunctioning satellites to their operational side

 ## Identified Debris
-During initial game set up, remove all Junk cards from the Debris deck
+During initial game set up, remove all Junk cards from the Resource deck

 ## Excess Resources become Debris
 For each Resource card discarded from a player's hand because of hand limit restrictions, add Debris to adjacent space(s) with the fewest game pieces.